 It takes a lot of courage and a heart of compassion to guide someone to their death.
 You may listen to a dying person share their emotional pain and sadness.
 They may express regrets, things they feel guilty about, or stuff they are going to miss the most.

-Being able to listen with a non-judgemental mind and an open heart is critical.
+Being able to listen with a non-judgmental mind and an open heart is critical.
 The more kind and gentle the doula is, the safer the dying person will feel.

 Death Doula Training and Education